Nebraska Revised Statute 20-319

 (1) Except as exempted by section 20-322, it shall be unlawful to:

-(a) Discriminate in the sale or rental of or otherwise make unavailable or deny a dwelling to any buyer or renter because of a handicap of:
+(a) Discriminate in the sale or rental of or otherwise make unavailable or deny a dwelling to any buyer or renter because of a disability of:

 (i) The buyer or renter;